Rashoru-Infinity/tmux_builder/README.md

 # tmux_builder
 Allows you to use tmux in an environment where you do not have administrator privileges and cannot "apt install tmux".
-It doesn't work depending on the environment, but it worked fine on my university server.
+I confirmed that it works on my university server.
 # Requirement
 - gcc
 - make
 - python

+Since the software that is available varies depending on the environment, please prepare the necessary software as appropriate.
 # Installation
 After cloning this repository ...
 ```